UniversalDependencies/docs/_ess/index.md

 ## References
  * Emily Chen, Hyunji Hayley Park, and Lane Schwartz.
 2020.
 [Improved finite-state morphological analysis for St. Lawrence Island Yupik using paradigm function morphology.](https://www.aclweb.org/anthology/2020.lrec-1.326) In Proceedings of the 12th Language Resources and Evaluation Conference, pages 2676–2684, Marseille, France.
 European Language Resources Association.
  * Steven A. Jacobson.
 2001.
 A Practical Grammar of the St. Lawrence Island / Siberian Yupik Eskimo Language, Preliminary Edition, 2nd edition.
 Alaska Native Language Center, Fairbanks, Alaska.
+* Hyunji Hayley Park, Lane Schwartz, and Francis M. Tyers.
+2021.
+Expanding Universal Dependencies for Polysynthetic Languages: A Case of St. Lawrence Island Yupik.
+In Proceedings of the 1st Workshop on NLP for Indigenous Languages of the Americas (AmericasNLP).
+Online.
+Association for Computational Linguistics.